Menu

 • Puns: Puns usually mean using words in an unusual or unexpected way (wrong) but in a way that still makes sense (right).

-So it in fact because death and humour are not supposed to go together, that they make us laugh.
+So, it in fact because death and humour are not supposed to go together, that they make us laugh.
 It feels wrong – which is the starting point for many of the best jokes.

 But we can find all sorts of reasons to make it right at the same time.
 Such as the feeling of closeness it gives you with family and friends, the fact that the person who has died would have enjoyed the joke and much more.

-Even when my husband had just passed away and all the family were round his bedside yes their was some laughter… I know my husband would have expected that from us because that is the type of family we are and my husband had a great sense of humour.
+Even when my husband had just passed away and all the family were round his bedside yes there was some laughter… I know my husband would have expected that from us because that is the type of family we are and my husband had a great sense of humour.

 Laura, grieving her husband Davy